 Description

-DESCRIPTION: The memorial stands in a prominent location adjacent to the path leading to the S porch of the Church of St Peter (listed at Grade I, NHLE1074839).
-The memorial comprises a single-stepped rectangular base below a tapering rectangular sectioned plinth, with a slightly tapering rectangular sectioned shaft surmounted by an infilled wheel cross.
-In relief on the face of the cross is a sword of sacrifice.
+The memorial is prominently located next to the path leading to the south porch of the Church of St Peter, which is listed at Grade I. It features a single-stepped rectangular base supporting a tapering rectangular plinth, topped by a slightly tapering rectangular shaft that is surmounted by an infilled wheel cross.
+The face of the cross has a relief of a sword of sacrifice.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.